carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 information (e.g., an ``add`` instruction is almost identical to a ``sub`` instruction).
-In order to allow the maximum amount of commonality to be factored out, the LLVM code generator uses the :doc:`TableGen <TableGenFundamentals>` tool to describe big chunks of the target machine, which allows the use of domain-specific and target-specific abstractions to reduce the amount of repetition.
+In order to allow the maximum amount of commonality to be factored out, the LLVM code generator uses the :doc:`TableGen/index` tool to describe big chunks of the target machine, which allows the use of domain-specific and target-specific abstractions to reduce the amount of repetition.